dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 12 mars 2018
+This question got me stomped: Given an array of integer dubletts find the single integer that  is not a dublett.
+Do it in linear time and without extra storage.
+I had to look up the  solution: You keep a running xor result.
+Every dublett will cancel itself and in the end only the bits of the requested integer will remain set.

+    int findSingle(int* nums, int N) {
+        int x = 0;
+        for (int i = 0; i < N; ++i)
+            x ^= nums[i];
+        return x;
+    }

+It feels like magic to me.
+How can I prove to myself that this algorithm works?

 ## 7 mars 2018
 In the past I've used ~0 for getting the complement for an integer.
 An integer literal without suffix has type int so the size if guarenteed to be